jing928/MonsterClash/README.md

 # MonsterClash
-Monster Clash is a two-player turn-based board game inspired by the Pixar animation movie *Monsters University*.
+Monster Clash is a two-player turn-based board game inspired by the Pixar animation movie *Monsters University* [1].

 ## Game Play